 The failure to evacuate 20,000 people from New Orleans after Hurricane Katrina suggests that additional means of evacuation are needed, especially for the carless, elderly, and other vulnerable populations.
 The U.S. Government has planned for many disaster response activities using vessels.
 This includes lodging first responders onboard ships and the transportation of supplies by sea.
-Additionally, the U.S. Government is prepared to use vessels in support of Non-combatant Evacuation Operations (NEO) abroad and Migrant Interdiction Operations off the U.S. coast.
-However, formal planning for domestic evacuation by sea has not occurred at the national level.
-The lack of formal planning may be the result of technological, behavioral, and institutional barriers that hinders the ability to conduct evacuation by sea after a disaster.
+Additionally, the U.S. Government is prepared to use vessels in support of Non-combatant Evacuation Operations abroad and Migrant Interdiction Operations off the U.S. coast.
+Despite the need for additional evacuation resources and the proven value of vessel evacuation abroad, formal planning for domestic evacuation by sea has yet to occur at the national level.

 Project Team